-The huge influx of South Sudanese refugees has created a dire situation as humanitarian actors in the area scramble to meet even the basic needs of the new arrivals.
+Escaping ethnic war and starvation, the huge influx of South Sudanese refugees has created a dire situation as humanitarian actors in the area scramble to meet even the basic needs of the new arrivals.
 Water and sanitation facilities and basic services have been overwhelmed and the capacity to provide timely and adequate assistance has been fully overstretched.

 Centers are facing severe challenges in basic health services.

-The refugee camps in Uganda are full of refugees, mostly women and children, fleeing from South Sudan.
+Refugee camps in Uganda are full of refugees, mostly women and children, fleeing from South Sudan.
 The United Nations High Commissioner for Refugees asked Medical Teams International to provide medicines and doctors for new camps right now so more refugees can survive.

 As the Office of the Prime Minister's and UNHCR’s lead partner in providing health interventions for refugees in West Nile, Medical Teams International will implement plan with the following objectives to increase emergency health services:

 - Increase the availability of essential medicines and medical supplies

 - Improve the accessibility, quality and sustainability of health services